PVoLan/wooden-architecture/architecture.md

 - When a new developer comes to a project, let him know what the application state contains of.
 This will simplify his/her onboarding.
 - Sometimes it happen so that application _state_ remains the same, but the application _code_ changes.
 Users call it "update the application of a new version", developers know that update often causes a Storage migration.
 If you keep all the data in one place, your migration will stay limited to Storage tier only.

 By the way, about migration.
 If not the all user's data is stored on server, and you can't just logout user after every version update, once upon a time you will meet a migration, sooner or later.
 It will happen unexpectedly, so think about it in advance.
+As a minimum, put a `version=1` key-value to your storage.

 ### Entites

 Entities are data objects.
-They represent a pieces of data components transfer to each other as method parameters and return values.
+They represent a pieces of data which components transfer to each other as method parameters and return values.
 All the public component methods should have only entities and collections of entities as a parameters and return values.

 Entites are POJO's (Plain Old Java Objects).
 They do only contain data.
 They do not contain any logic, they only store, but do not _process_ any data.
 They have fields, and have no methods, excepting getters, constructors, and (see below) setters.